BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Foreign Function Interface (FFI)

-A mechanism that allows the Moon Programming Language and MoonBall Archiver to call functions written in other programming languages like **C** or **Rust**, enabling interoperability with existing libraries.
+A mechanism that allows the MoonBall Archiver to call functions written in other programming languages like **Python**, enabling interoperability with existing libraries.

 ### Machine Learning Model

-MoonBall uses a **Random Forest Classifier** to predict the most suitable compression algorithm for each file chunk based on features such as entropy and file extension.
+MoonBall uses a **Random Forest Classifier** (Python version) or predictive rules to select the most suitable compression algorithm for each file chunk based on features such as entropy and file extension.

+### 2FA (Two-Factor Authentication)

+A security feature that requires users to provide a One-Time Password (OTP) generated from a secret key, adding an additional layer of security when extracting files from encrypted archives.

 ## Command-Line Flags